datarobot/pic2vec/examples/README.md

 1. What data formats can be passed into the featurizer
 2. How to initialize a simple featurizer
+3. How to load and featurize the data simultaneously (preferred method)
-3. How to load data into the featurizer
+3. How to load data into the featurizer independently
-4. How to featurize the loaded data
+4. How to featurize the loaded data independently
+5. How to save the featurized dataframe as a csv

 And as a bonus, we looked at how we might use the featurized data to perform predictions without dropping the CSV into the DataRobot app.

-Unless you would like to examine the loaded data before featurizing it, steps 3 and 4 can actually be combined into a single step with the load_and_featurize_data( ) method.
+Unless you would like to examine the loaded data before featurizing it, it is recommend to use the `ImageFeaturizer.featurize()` method to perform both functions at once and allow batch processing.

 ## Next Steps